nus-vv-streams/vvtk/README.md

 #### `convert`

 We recognize that some users may just want to convert a file from one format to another.
 So `convert` is provided as a shortcut for `read` and `write`.
 Currently we support any conversion between ply and pcd.
+We also support converting files from velodyne's bin file to ply/pcd.
 For `convert`, named input-ouput is not needed.

 ```shell
 Usage: convert [OPTIONS] --output <OUTPUT>